bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 ### WhyShouldIUseThis `3 required`

-Three of these components are needed on each CoCo to advertise it's best features.
+Three of these components are needed on each CoCo to advertise its best features.
 It has three fields:

 - Icon: An icon representing the motivation (e.g. a clock for time saving)
-- Heading: Eye catching headline of a few words.
+- Heading: Eye catching headline of a few words
-- Details: Slightly longer text giving more details.
+- Details: Slightly longer text giving more details

 ### ServiceLevelSupport `1 required more possible`